pscanf/pscanf.com/content/collections/posts/2018-07-08-using-a-mock-server-for-frontend-development.md

   probably should be distributed via npm, and be runnable in an npm script
 - **being easy to configure so it can mimic my API**: this depends a lot on the API.
-For instance, if the API is accurately described in an swagger definition, I can choose a mock server that auto-generates endpoints in the definition
+For instance, if the API is accurately described in an swagger definition, I can choose a mock server that auto-generates endpoints from the definition

 I think the second point is the trickiest one, because APIs are often full of corner cases and ill-specified behaviors.
-That actually led me to write [my own mock server](https://github.com/staticdeploy/mock-server), which adopts a code-over-configuration approach to allow for maximum flexibility (at the expense of course of terseness, because you have to write your own endpoints).
+That actually led me to write [my own mock server](https://github.com/staticdeploy/mock-server), which adopts a code-over-configuration approach to allow for maximum flexibility (at the expense of course of terseness, since you have to write the code for mock endpoints).

-But of course there are other great mock servers out there, like [node-mock-server](https://github.com/smollweide/node-mock-server) and [MockServer](http://www.mock-server.com/).
+But naturally there are other great mock servers out there, like [node-mock-server](https://github.com/smollweide/node-mock-server) and [MockServer](http://www.mock-server.com/).
 Just choose one, and I promise it'll improve your development workflow. :)